cyl-art/personal-projects/README.md

    Consists of Pagerank and Heredity parts.
 Uses implementations of Marlov Chains and focuses on probability operations.
    Branch: project-2.
 4. Project 3
    Consists of a Crossword part.
 Focuses on optimization.
 Uses Backtracking Search algorithm, implemets functions for node and arc consistency enforcing.
    Branch: project-3.
+5. Project 4
+   Consists of Shopping and Nim parts.
+Uses scikit-learn library and principles of reinforcement learning.
+   Branch: project-4.
+6. Project 5